-Over the last year, Over 2013-2014 the PCT Department along with the Institutional Strategy Department, designed the flowcharts for both Receiving Office and ISA/IPEA procedures and the documents where all these procedures are documented.
+Over 2013-2014 the PCT Department along with the Institutional Strategy Department, designed the flowcharts for both Receiving Office and ISA/IPEA procedures and the documents where all these procedures are documented.
 The specific document and flowchart for the ISA/IPEA activities were approved and made available for all the relevant staff.
+During 2016, the flowcharts for RO and ISA procedure were simplified according to the SIPOC methodology, in order to have a simpler and neater way to explain and understand both procedures.

 Besides, an examination manual was specifically designed for the ISA activities in order to guide examiners when conducting search and examination.
 This manual has also been approved and made available to the examiners for them to consult it whenever they need to.
-All these documents are under continuous review and as a result of the last revision, all they are being updated.
+However, given the recent changes in the International Search and Examination Guidelines, a second version is being drafted, which will also include the standardized clauses, among some new topics discussed and approved at the QSG and MIA meetings